ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Toxilord/2nd Level/Filter Poisons.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- *You touch a creature, filtering basic poisons in their blood up through their skin, metabolizing it in your fingers to make it harmlessly pass through your body.
-The rapid amount of poison passing through the blood stream causes the creature to suffer some of the poison's effects, although to a much lesser potency.*
+	- *You touch a creature, filtering basic poisons in their blood up through their skin, metabolizing it in your fingers to make it pass through your body.
+The process heals you a small amount scaling with the poision removed.*
-	- You remove [[Poison Buildup]] from the target creature, they take damage scaling with the levels removed.
+	- You remove [[Poison Buildup]] from the target creature, healing your health scaling with the levels removed.
 - **Stats**:
 	- No Max Levels of [[Poison Buildup]] Removed.
-	- 1 Poison Damage per Level Removed.
+	- 1 Health Healed per Level Removed.
 - **Upcasting**:
 	- You cannot upcast this psycast.